JamesMatchett/personalization-sdk-net/README.md

 ### Getting UserID and SessionID

 The `KenticoCloud.Personalization.MVC` assembly provides methods for retrieving the _User ID_ and _Session ID_ values.
-The values are retrieved using the `HttpRequestBase` object, which is generally available in ASP.NET applications.
+The values are retrieved using the `HttpRequest` object, which is generally available in ASP.NET applications.
 You can use the `KenticoCloud.Personalization.MVC` assembly in the form of a [NuGet package](https://www.nuget.org/packages/KenticoCloud.Personalization.MVC).

 Note that you will need an ASP.NET Core MVC application to use the package.